dfx81/xlert/README.md

 5. Enter how many days before the due dates before the alerts will notify you
 6. Create the alert

-The program will read your excel file and notify you if any of the due dates are near.
+The program will read your excel file and notify you at startup if any of the due dates are near.